 After we set our budget and timeline we began listing what we wanted in our wedding and assigned costs to each item.
 Mostly, these were rough estimates but the total for everything added up to our spending goal.
 I must admit, my love of Excel and spreadsheets comes in closely after the love for my fiancé.
-I created a spreadsheet of all the expense we would have for the wedding that can easily calculate this for me
+I created an Excel Budget spreadsheet of all the expenses we would have for the wedding that can easily calculate this for me

 Now here is where all of those handy bridal timelines will come in helpful.
 Create a timeline with dates of when you need to accomplish each task based on the date you’ve chosen so you’ll stay on track with your planning.